 In 1964, Don Laughlin, the former owner of the 101 Club in Las Vegas decided he saw potential in this small town near the Colorado River.
 Don Laughlin bought the town in 1964 and renamed the town after himself – Laughlin.
 Construction began on a site that now has 5 million visitors a year.
 In the beginning, Laughlin’s focal point was a 28 story, 1,405 room Riverside Resort Hotel and Casino.

 As the years passed, the town has grown.
-There are now many casinos, condominiums, a two story enclosed shopping mall, an Outlet Center, a Cinema Complex, parking structures and private homes.
+There are now many casinos, condominiums, a two-story enclosed shopping mall, an Outlet Center, a Cinema Complex, parking structures and private homes.
 Currently, there are over 8,000 residents.
-In order to connect Bullhead City, on the Arizona side. with Laughlin, on the Nevada side, Don Laughlin built a 3.5 million-dollar bridge.
+In order to connect Bullhead City, on the Arizona side.
+In Laughlin, on the Nevada side, Don Laughlin built a 3.5 million-dollar bridge.
 When the bridge was completed, he donated it to Nevada and Arizona.
 The bridge has helped to improve the travel time between the two towns.

 The area continues to expand with the Laughlin/Bullhead City Airport.
 This airport was remodeled and expanded in the early 90’s.
 The airport is equipped to handle Boeing 737’s, DC-10’s and MD-80’s.
-It’s terminal includes ticket counters, luggage claim, gift shop, car rental agencies, a conference room and lounge area.
+Its terminal includes ticket counters, luggage claim, gift shop, car rental agencies, a conference room and lounge area.
 It covers 10,500 square feet.
 Several airlines service the airport such as America West, American Trans Air, Sun Country Airline and Great American Airways.
 It is estimated that 234,745 passengers travel through the airport in a year.

 Laughlin is a town that includes indoor casino entertainment, along with outdoor activities.
 There are so many outdoor activities in the area that it is difficult to choose.
 You can play golf, tennis, boat, swim, water ski, camp, hike or go horseback riding.
 Laughlin has something for everyone.